 What do you call it Sarson ka Saag or Mustard Greens curry?
 Is it Indian or Pakistani curry?
-Well, it’s Punjabi, a region divided between the borders of Indian and Pakistan.
-My mother-in-law is from Multan, Punjab, and trust me she is so fond of mustard leaves curry, that it is a winter must-have food at our home.
+Well, it's Punjabi, a region divided between the borders of Indian and Pakistan.
+My mother-in-law is from Multan, Punjab, and trust me she was so fond of mustard leaves curry, that it is a winter must-have food at our home.
 I think Punjabis love their bitter veggies like Karela (bitter melon), sarson and kachnar (buhinea buds).
 They know how to handle bitterness at its best and enjoy it with hail and hearty; so eminent in Punjabi persona.

 What is sarson ka saag?

 Saron means mustard green or leaves of the mustard plant.
 Saag means curry.
 Saag is more commonly referred to as mustard greens and spinach curry in mustard green is the dominant taste.
 The spinach and mustard leaves are cooked in typical Indian spiced onion and tomato gravy.
 Sarson ka saag is a staple food enjoy all over Punjab in the winters.

 What does Indian mustard green curry taste like?

 It tastes like creamy, buttery curried kale but a little different.
 Don't get deterred by the bitterness of this delicious vegetable.
 This bitterness can be undermined if cooked correctly.
 Enjoy the buttery spicy smooth gravy.
 It is quite satisfying and healthy to eat, sometimes I feel it is an acquired taste and quite addictively delicious.
 Check the health benefits here.